szymon6/vacation-booking/README.md

 "password": "p1"
 }

-jwt token is sended, it needs to be attached (by "token" key in header) to all fallowing requests:
+jwt token is sended, it needs to be attached (by "token" key in header) to all fallowing requests

-there are 4 employees, each of them has login: 'userX' and password: 'pX' user 1 and 3 are 'workers' and users 2 and 4 are 'managers'
+there are 4 employees, each of them has login: 'userX' and password: 'pX' user 1 and 3 are 'workers', users 2 and 4 are 'managers'

 ### routes for all employees